The 100 Best Songs Of 2017

 "Encryption"

-In 2017, the New Orleans trumpeter released three often-great LPs that combined elements of his hometown jazz/funk/soul, with an army of acoustic and electronic percussion and synths referencing everything from trap to techno.
-It birthed at least one classic composition.
+In 2017, the New Orleans trumpeter released three often-great LPs that combined elements of his hometown jazz/funk/soul with an army of acoustic and electronic percussion and synths referencing everything from trap to techno, and birthed at least one classic composition.
 "Encryption" already features the muted Scott blowing through an Afro-Caribbean groove when a bass-synth counterpoint enters the fray unexpectedly.
 The darkness of its texture recalls Detroit's Underground Resistance, instantly changing the music's feel.
 When, 30 seconds later, soloing flautist Elena Pinderhuges joins the chat, a most unique roundtable on contemporary African-American instrumental music is called to session. —Piotr Orlov

 96. Willie Nelson